Status: This project is complete. We await the Government's response to our recommendations

 A conservation covenant is a voluntary agreement between a landowner and responsible body (charity, public body or local/central Government) to do or not do something on their land for a conservation purpose.
-This might be, for example, an agreement to maintain a woodland and allow public access to it, or to refrain from using certain pesticides on native vegetation.
-These agreements are long lasting and continue after the landowner has parted with the land, ensuring that its conservation value is protected for the public benefit.
+This might be, for example, an agreement to maintain woodland and allow public access to it, or to refrain from using certain pesticides on native vegetation.
+These agreements are long lasting and can continue after the landowner has parted with the land, ensuring that its conservation value is protected for the public benefit.

 Conservation covenants are used in many other jurisdictions, but do not exist in the law of England and Wales.
 Instead, landowners and responsible bodies are relying on complex and expensive legal workarounds, or the limited number of existing statutory covenants that enable certain covenants to be enforced by specified bodies (for example, the National Trust).

-We began work on this project at the beginning of 2012 and have investigated whether there is a case for introducing conservation covenants into the law of England and Wales; and if so, what elements might be needed in a new statutory scheme for conservation covenants.
+We began work on this project at the beginning of 2012 and have investigated whether there is a case for introducing conservation covenants into the law of England and Wales and, if so, what elements might be needed in a new statutory scheme for conservation covenants.